nocobase/nocobase/packages/plugins/api-doc/README.md

 > The method in the plugin is the same

-1. `src/swagger.ts`
+1. `src/swagger.{ts,json}`
-2. `src/swagger/index.ts`
+2. `src/swagger/index.{ts,json}`
-3. `src/server/swagger/index.ts`

-All three paths can be used to write documents.
-Just export the document you wrote by default.
-For example:
+The file paths above can all be traversed to write documentation.
+Just export your written documentation by default.
+An example is shown below:

 ```ts
 export default {